hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api.html.markdown

 ---

-`import` block supports the following:
+A `import` block supports the following:

 * `content_format` - (Required) Format of the Content in which the API is getting imported.
 Possible values include: 'swagger-json', 'swagger-link-json', 'wadl-link-json', 'wadl-xml', 'wsdl', 'wsdl-link'.